 - 6.1 We hope that in many cases you will be able to raise any concerns with your line manager OR the HR Department.
 You may tell them in person or put the matter in writing if you prefer.
 They may be able to agree a way of resolving your concern quickly and effectively.
-In some cases they may refer the matter to the Compliance Committee if appropriate to do so. - 6.2 However, where the matter is more serious, or you feel that your line manager OR the HR Department has not addressed your concern, or you prefer not to raise it with them for any reason, you should contact one of the following: - (a) The Compliance Committee. - (b) The CEO/MD/? tbc
+In some cases, they may refer the matter to the Compliance Committee if appropriate to do so. - 6.2 However, where the matter is more serious, or you feel that your line manager OR the HR Department has not addressed your concern, or you prefer not to raise it with them for any reason, you should contact one of the following: - (a) The Compliance Committee; - (b) The CEO. - 6.3 We will arrange a meeting with you as soon as possible to discuss your concern.
+You may bring a colleague or union representative to any meetings under this policy.
+Your companion must respect the confidentiality of your disclosure and any subsequent investigation. - 6.4 We will take down a written summary of your concern and provide you with a copy after the meeting.
+We will also aim to give you an indication of how we propose to deal with the matter.